ramblingsofadev/docs/configuration.md

 <h3 id="component-routes">Routes</h3>

-You can register [routes](routing.md) for your module, and you can enable route annotations.
+You can register [routes](routing.md) for your module, and you can enable route attributes.

 ```php
 use Aphiria\Application\Builders\IApplicationBuilder;